Alabama At-Large Laws by County

 When Alabama Code § 3-1-5 Dogs at Large is adopted by a county commission, the statute is applicable in the county’s unincorporated area and in most municipalities.

 See County Notes for citations and county details.
-The most recent adoption of the statute was in Walker County on Sept.
-18, 2025.
+The most recent counties to adopt the statute were Walker County in Sept.
+2025 and Chambers County in July 2025.

 Key Findings on Dogs-at-Large Laws in Alabama

 - Optional adoption is ineffective.
-Only 25% of Alabama counties have record of adoption.
+Less than 30% of Alabama counties have record of adoption.
 In counties without the statute, many officials commented that they were unaware of its existence and that their county needed a requirement due to a large number of loose dogs.
 Other officials insisted that as a state law, it automatically applied.
 (AI search results add to the confusion by making the same false assumption.)

 - Nearly half of the counties that reported requiring and/or enforcing actually had no record of adoption, suggesting due process violations and the expenditure of resources amid a lack of authority to enforce.
 Commissioners would be wise to adopt (or re-adopt) to solve these issues.